wp-plugins/posts-in-sidebar/readme.txt

 3. The widget displays three posts from a particular category.
 At the bottom you can view the link to the taxonomy which we retrieved the posts from.

 == Changelog ==

+= 1.2.1 =

+* Changed the minimum required WordPress version to 3.3.
+* Added Persian language, thanks to AlirezaJamali.

 = 1.2 =